 To check for an active MERS-CoV infection, a doctor takes a sample from the person’s respiratory tract.
-Laboratory tests, including polymerase chain reaction tests, can confirm the presence of the virus.

 Scientists can also tell whether a person has previously had a MERS-CoV infection by using blood tests to check for antibodies developed to combat the virus.